How much income & down payment is needed for a $500k home?

 Do you have a home worth $500,000 or more already in mind?
 Let our team help you find a mortgage that will help you afford the home you’ve been thinking about.

 Start by getting pre-approved for a mortgage today.
-A mortgage pre-approval will show buyers and real estate agents how serious you are.
-It will also give you an idea of how much you're likely to get approved for, and is a common first step for prospective homebuyers to take.
+A mortgage pre-approval will show sellers and real estate agents how serious you are.
+It will also give you an idea of how much you're likely to get approved for and is a common first step for prospective homebuyers to take.

 Get pre-approved today and take one step closer to getting into the home you deserve.*****